 NAREE's Annual Real Estate Journalism Conference

-- NAREE's Bruss Book Awards Luncheon on Friday, June 24 at 12 noon
+- NAREE's Bruss Book Awards on Friday, September 25 at 12 noon

 - NAREE's Meet the Press -- with one-one meetings with journalists covering commercial and residential real estate

 - Miami area tours which illustrate redevelopment trends for climate change and neighborhood revitalization

 NAREE’s 2020 Miami conference has it all under one roof.